 I'm writing this in October, which happens to be National Mental Health Awareness month and October 10th is World Mental Health Day.
-However the real reason I'm writing this post is because I had a few mothers see me in the clinic who made me aware of a recent teenage suicide at a local high school in Mountain View, California.
+However the real reason I'm writing this post is because I had a few mothers see me in the clinic who made me aware of a recent teenage suicide at a local high school.
 Many of you may be aware of the cluster of teen suicides at Gunn High School in Palo Alto.

 Palo Alto is one of the most affluent cities in the country, yet their teen suicide rates are 4 times the national average.